 There’s lots of commentary on how AI will impact marketers, but not as much about how to actually get started using artificial intelligence in your business.
 Based on our own work with marketing AI, we’ve put together this short, actionable guide on how to start assessing AI’s potential impact on your business.

-First, if you’re a complete AI novice, read this post to learn what AI is and the different terms you might hear to describe it.
+First, if you’re an AI novice, read this post to learn what AI is and the different terms you might hear to describe it.
 Then, come back to this post and follow the steps below.

 1. Evaluate repetitive, manual marketing tasks that could be intelligently automated.

 Consider how much time your marketing team spends on repetitive and administrative tasks, such as drafting social media updates, writing data-driven blog posts, personalizing emails and website copy, A/B testing landing pages, building lead nurturing workflows, developing advertising copy, managing paid media spend, conducting keyword research, finding insights in analytics and recommending strategies (to name a few).

 Now, what if we told you every one of those tasks, and many more, could be done more efficiently using artificial intelligence technology that’s available today?
 There are 11 activities that we see as prime candidates for AI experimentation:

 - Write content.

 - Automate content at scale.